febrianrachmadi/lots-iam-gpu/README.md

 ### 1.3 Installing Required Libraries

 You have two options to install the project on your machine:
-1. Installing and running the LOTS-IAM-GPU on top of virtual environment (works for Linux/Windows) [Section 1.3.1]().
+1. Installing and running the LOTS-IAM-GPU on top of virtual environment (works for Linux/Windows) [see Section 1.3.1](https://github.com/febrianrachmadi/lots-iam-gpu/blob/master/README.md#131-installing-on-virtual-environment-of-conda-linuxwindows-recommended).
-2. Installing and running the LOTS-IAM-GPU directly on your local machine (tested on Linux 16.04) [Section 1.3.2]().
+2. Installing and running the LOTS-IAM-GPU directly on your local machine (tested on Linux 16.04) [see Section 1.3.2](https://github.com/febrianrachmadi/lots-iam-gpu/blob/master/README.md#132-installing-on-your-local-machine-linux).

-**Note*:** Please make sure that Python3 has been installed in your local machine before continuing ([instructions](https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get)).
+**Note:** Please make sure that Python3 has been installed in your local machine before continuing ([instructions](https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get)).

 #### 1.3.1 Installing on virtual environment of conda (Linux/Windows) [RECOMMENDED]